mixja/mixja.github.io/_posts/2015-09-28-ansible-cisco-vwlc.md

 {% endraw %}
 {% endhighlight %}

 The playbook is configured wait for the vWLC virtual machine to come online with the `name: Wait for WLC to provision` task.
-This task attempts to establish a TCP connection to port 443 on the vWLC virtual machine service port IP address.
+This task attempts to establish a TCP connection to port 443 on the vWLC virtual machine service port IP address (hence why we need to setup a DHCP reservation).

 > You might be tempted to use port 22 to determine if the vWLC virtual machine is fully provisioned.
 The vWLC leaves port 22 open during the AutoInstall process allowing the task to establish a TCP connection, hence using port 22 would mean playbook would think provisioning has finished at a much earlier time.
-Port 443 (HTTPS) is only activated once provisioning is fully complete.
+Port 443 (HTTPS) is only activated once provisioning is fully complete, hence gives a more reliable indication that provisioning is complete.

 Once the provisioning is completed, a series of cleanup tasks takes place.
 This cleanup removes the various DHCP and TFTP configurations and files, ensuring your VMWare networking configuration is restored to its previous state.

+## Wrap Up
+Well this has been a very long article, but hopefully you have some good insights into how you Ansible can automate deployment of the Cisco Virtual Wireless Controller.

+If you are like me and regularly need a vWLC instance running in a lab, development or demonstration environment, this playbook should save you a lot of time.

+Along the way I've also shown you a few of the internals that support VMWare Fusion and how you can use those to automate certain tasks.
+Hopefully you've also picked up a few Ansible tricks that you can apply to your own automation/deployment scenarios.